bjornharrtell/extjs/docs/guides/command_reference/README.md

     sencha package build

+### Options
+  * `--clean`, `-c` - Remove previous build output prior to executing build

+### Syntax

+    sencha package build [options]

 ## sencha package extract

-This command extracts a package from the local repository.
+This command extracts a package or packages from the repository.
+If necessary the packages will be downloaded from remote repositories and cached locally for future use.

-`NOTE:` This is `not` typically executed manually but is handle automatically as part of the build process based on the "requires".
+`NOTE:` This is `not` typically executed manually but is handle automatically as part of the build process based on the "requires" found in `"app.json"` and/or `"package.json"`.

 To extract a package named "foo" at version "1.2" to a specified location:

     sencha package extract -todir=/some/path foo@1.2

 This will create `"/some/path/foo"`.
+To recursively extract packages required by "foo", you would do this:

+    sencha package extract -recurse -todir=/some/path foo@1.2

+When complete, "foo" and all of its required packages will reside in the folder specified.

+`NOTE:` It is recommended to use `-todir` and allow the package name to be used as the immediate subdirectory of that folder.
+The `-outdir` option allows you to strip off this directory but prevents recursive extraction as a result.

 ### Options